 This level of support technically meets our expectations of the top-rated payment processors for customer service, but it does not appear to provide top-notch coverage for all merchant issues.

 Our Better Business Bureau Profile Assessment

 Under 10 Complaints

 Lavu has been accredited with the Better Business Bureau since 2015 and its profile is showing an “A+” rating.
-The company has received three complaints in the past 36 months, 2 of which were related to product or service problems and 1 related to billing or collection.
-Lavu successfully resolved one complaint, while the remaining two either were resolved to the merchant’s dissatisfaction or did not receive a final response from the merchant.
+The company has received 7 complaints in the past 36 months.
+1 of these 7 complaints was resolved by the company to the satisfaction of the merchant.
+The remaining 6 were resolved to the dissatisfaction of the merchant or received no final response.

 What Merchants Say

-Lavu has also received 4 negative informal reviews through the BBB.
-The most recent of these reviews describes an extreme delay in setting up a necessary integration.
+Lavu has also received 6 negative informal reviews through the BBB.
+The most recent review describes unexpected charges and poor customer service:

-Merchants may be able to avoid these situations by seeking top-rated payment processors in the first place instead of integrating with point-of-sale systems to suit ancillary services.
+Merchants may be able to avoid these situations by seeking top-rated payment processors with excellent customer service.

 An “A” Performance Overall